DCgov/guides-template/_pages/add-a-new-page.md

 ---
 layout: page
-title: Add a new page
+title: Add a New Page
 ---
 To add new pages, create a [Markdown](http://daringfireball.net/projects/markdown/syntax) file in the